 - Preheat oven to 350 degrees F.

-- Put the eggs in a large bowl and whip slightly with a fork.
+- Put the eggs in a large mixing bowl and whip slightly with a fork.

-- Add Jiffy Cornbread mix.
-Stir until it's completely mixed in to the corn mixture.
+- Add Jiffy Corn Muffin mix.
+Stir until it's everything is completely mixed together.

 - Bake for 45 minutes, uncovered.